tiepdotme/loudas.com-website/_posts/2019-01-08-Meribel-France.md

 The place was catered by a fabulous group of young brits from [Ski Cuisine](https://www.skicuisine.co.uk/meribel-chalets/carcajou){: target="_blank"}.

-Jack (the Chef), Robin, Sarah, and Tom (the Chalets hosts) we're very cool people.
+Jack (the Chef), Robin, Sarah, and Tom (the Chalet hosts) we're very cool people.
 They all skiied and snowboarded, and described themselves as "seasonaire's".
 They did a wonderful job making our stay as comfortable as imaginable.
 Great food, great people, a driver to get us to La Chaudanne (where the lifts, and bubbles start), just amazing guys ! thanks for helping make a holiday of a lifetime.

 ## Snowboarding at M&eacute;ribel

 3 months away from the snow means I'm rusty ! and so is Helen.
 Our first day we followed a guide to Courchevel (which is another valley in Les 3 Vall&eacute;es - the 3 Valleys).
 There had been 2 very large dumps of snow the week before we arrived, followed by 2 days of rain.
 That means the snow was hard and icy.
-Our guide Rab reckoned the sun that hits Courchevel in the monring might soften the snow a bit, he was right.
+Our guide Rab reckoned the sun that hits Courchevel in the morning might soften the snow a bit, he was right.
-Day two, and every other day following we stayed in M&eacute;ribel valley.
+Day two, and every other day following, we stayed in M&eacute;ribel valley.
 The snow got softer, and softer through the week.
 Helen took up an offer of lessons with [Parallel Lines](https://www.parallel-lines.com/){: target="_blank"}, and I joined in with her 3rd lesson.

 We worked on carving, body position, and getting confidence up.